ruimarques/OpenCV-BackProjection/README.md

 LICENSE:

-The license for this code is the same as OpenCV: BSD.
+The license for this code is the same as OpenCV: BSD 2-Clause.
 It means that you can do basically whatever you like with the code as long as you include its LICENSE file.
 You may read the details in the LICENSE file.